 In addition, the Connection Information section in which you can view the connection status and the network basic parameters is displayed.

-If you want to connect to the WISP network, after configuring the device as a client, you need to create a WAN connection with relevant parameters for the WiFiClient24ghz interface in the 2.4GHz band or for the WiFiClient5ghz interface in the 5GHz band.
+If you want to connect to the WISP network, after configuring the device as a client, you need to create a WAN connection with relevant parameters for the WiFiClient interface.